-The total cost for the APS installation project is \$927,652.
-DOT requested \$559,374 in CDBG funding in FY 2024-2025 and an additional \$434,463 in FY 2025-2026 to continue installations at 108 locations citywide.
+The total cost for the Accessible Pedestrian Signals installation project will be paid for by a previous CDBG allocation from FY 2024-2025 and an additional \$434,463 in this FY 2025-2026 to continue installations at 108 locations citywide.
 The project advances the City's goals of fostering inclusivity, promoting pedestrian safety, and improving quality of life for all residents, especially those who rely most heavily on accessible infrastructure.

-Brahms Avenue and Tully Road Street Light Improvement (Public Works)
+iii.
+Brahms Avenue and Tully Road Street Light Improvement

 Residents have identified a need for improved street lighting in three locations: along Rigoletto Drive, at the intersection of Brahms Avenue and Rigoletto Drive, and on Tully Road near the Coyote Creek bridge.
-All three locations are within the West Evergreen Strong Neighborhoods Initiative (SNI) Area.
+All three locations are within the West Evergreen Strong Neighborhoods Initiative Area.
 Enhanced street lighting in these areas will significantly improve pedestrian visibility, reduce traffic-related accidents, and promote a greater sense of safety for community members.
 Following a lighting analysis, it was determined that additional lighting is needed to meet current City standards.
 The scope of work includes installing new streetlights, replacing outdated fixtures, installing poles and foundations, and trenching for underground conduit.